 Abe’s Oddysee had a very unique mechanic that honestly, even today not many games incorporate.
 An unscripted dialog system.

-You had to communicate with those mudokons you were trying to say.
+You had to communicate with those mudokons you were trying to save.
 You had to catch their attention with a salute, cheer them up if they were depressed, ask them to follow you or to wait at a certain location.
 It all worked as a puzzle solving mechanic and it was quite original and fun to use and, at the same time, educational for a non english speaker like I used to be and I’ll prove it to you with an anecdote.

 I was in english class at school, age 7 or 8.
 I think this has changed with time but back then, schools wouldn’t start teaching any english until age 6 so everything we were taught was still basic vocabulary stuff.